Schenn caps Blues' 4-goal 3rd in 4-3 win over Panthers

+Florida coach Bob Boughner believed there should've been a penalty on Schenn before the goal.

+"I thought it was a cross-check," Boughner said.
+"The guy that cross-checks is the guy that gets the puck and it's in the back of our net so that's how it all played out."

-David Perron had two goals and Ivan Barbashev also scored for St. Louis, which had lost three of four and eight of their last 11.
+David Perron had two goals and Ivan Barbashev also scored for St. Louis, which had lost three of four and eight of its last 11 games.
 Jake Allen made stopped 22 shots to improve to 2-4-0 in his career against Florida.

 Evgenii Dadonov, MacKenzie Weegar and Mike Hoffman scored for the Panthers, who have lost four of five.
-Roberto Luongo had 29 saves.
+Luongo finished with 29 saves.

-Schenn's tiebreaking goal came off a rebound as he backhanded it past Luongo with 3:55 remaining.
+Barbashev got the Blues on the scoreboard at 1:28 as he scored from the slot to tie the score 1-1.

 Perron's second goal, also on an assist by Schwartz, came when the puck deflected in off Florida's Frank Vatrano at 11:12 to make it 3-1.